 Q: I am not sure I am well-prepared for the calculus course in which I was placed.
 Should I take a lower course?

 A: Many incoming students lack confidence in their math background and assume that everyone else will be better prepared.
 In reality, this is not the case.
 In particular, students who have had AB-calculus have covered more material than we cover in Calculus I (Math 115), so the first few weeks of Math 116 will already be a review of the techniques of integration and should give you the opportunity to fill in your background.

 If there is a question, it is better to start in the higher level course.
 You can always drop down to a lower level course, but it is hard to move up to a higher level course.
 You can discuss this issue with your instructor during the first week of classes.

 Q: Should I take MATH 205 or PHYS/MATH 215?

 A: Math 205 is multivariable calculus.
 Phys/Math 215/216 (Math for the Sciences I & II) are two recently developed courses which are tailored to the needs and preparations of students considering majors in the sciences, particularly the physical sciences.
 Whether to take Math 205 or Phys/Math 215 depends on your particular interests.
 Students anticipating a major in physics, astrophysics, and astronomy must complete 215 and 216.
 Other prospective science majors, particularly chemistry majors, should consider 215 as a third semester of college-level mathematics.
 Prospective science majors who also want to consider a math major can use the 215/216 sequence in place of the standard Math 205 requirement.
 Prospective math majors and other students who want additional math preparation beyond Math 116 should enroll in Math 205.

 Q: What if I place out ot MATH 205?

 A: You can take Math 206 Linear Algebra or a variety of other 200 and 300-level courses.
-Contact the math department chair if you are not sure what to take.
+Check out the page on choosing the first course or contact the math department chair if you are not sure what to take.